behavure/behavure-docs/src/content/docs/edge_iq/legal/privacy-policy.md

 - You have the right to object to the processing of your Personal Data.
 - You have the right to withdraw any consent previously provided for the processing of your Personal Data at any time.

-To exercise your rights, please complete our contact form or contact us via email at legal@edgeiq.com.
+To exercise your rights, please complete our contact form or contact us via email at legal@behavure.ai.
 Please note that we may ask you for additional information to verify your identity.

 We process your Personal Data based on one or more of the following legal bases: